frida/frida-website/_posts/2014-10-29-frida-1-6-5-released.markdown

 categories: [release]
 ---

-It's release 'o clock, and time for some bugfixes:
+It's release o'clock, and time for some bugfixes:

 - iOS 8.1 is now supported, and the ARM64 support is better than ever.
 - The iOS USB transport no longer disconnects when sending a burst of data to